 Smallpox was the prime candidate to be weaponized, especially past 1977.
 Intensive genetic engineering work was done upon the most potent natural strains (like the India and Bangladesh strains that killed close to 50% of the infected humans).

 Biowarfare experts believe that strains far more lethal than natural forms were developed by Soviet scientists.
-The India-1smallpox for example reached 90% fatality rate among non-vaccinated humans.
-As of 1998, it has been estimated that less than 15% of the US population is immune, and most of them are rather old.
+The India-1smallpox for example reached 90% fatality rate among non-vaccinated humans, who are the vast majority of the US population today.

 The medical journals that published the Soviet researches led to the conclusion that the genetic combination of these two pathogens that before was dismissed as a myth, was successful.

-So even the one aspect that humanity did improve throughout history - the medicament technology, is actually fallacious because technology is a two-edged sword.
-With biological engineering the pathogen traits can be changed to fit our needs.
+So even the one aspect that humanity undoubtedly improved throughout history - biotechnology, is actually a two-edged sword.
+With biological engineering, the pathogen traits can be changed to fit our needs.

 Throughout history, pandemics and epidemics have wiped out entire populations and significantly reduced many others.
 Pathogens are responsible for more human deaths than any other cause.
-Neither one have wiped out the entire world’s population but when taking into consideration the state of affairs during the big pandemics from all aspects, there is no doubt that despite their past outcome, they hold great potential.
+Neither one have wiped out the entire world’s population obviously, but when taking into consideration the state of affairs during the major pandemics from all aspects, there is no doubt that despite their final outcome, they hold great potential.